How Stress Kills Your Libido - Too Busy and Exhausted for Sex

 3. Prioritize Sleep

-Sleep deprivation is among the biggest factors raising cortisol and lowering testosterone.
+Sleep deprivation is the most fundamental libido recovery barrier - it raises cortisol and lowers testosterone simultaneously.
 Securing 7+ hours of sleep is the most fundamental libido recovery measure.
 Perhaps it's not "no time for sex" but "no desire because of insufficient sleep."
-(Books on stress management offer concrete methods)
+Books on stress management offer concrete methods

 Summary